SELECTING THE RIGHT QUILT FOR YOU

-If you need more, and you won’t entertain the idea of switching doonas between seasons, it is worth considering an all-seasons quilt.
+If you need more, and you won’t entertain the idea of switching quilts between seasons, it is worth considering an all-seasons quilt.
 These quilts feature two pieces that are joined together either by zip or snap clips, in summer you can separate them and put the other section away until you need it again.
 It comes in very handy when you have guests too!
 This multipurpose product can even provide a solution for those couples who have different warmth requirements.
-Imagine that, no more doona disputes!
+Imagine that, no more quilt disputes!

 Quilts For All SeasonsSHOP ALL

 If you suffer from allergies or other associated health concerns, you should consider bed quilts that are made from hypoallergenic materials, such as cotton, bamboo and microfibre.
 It is best to avoid feather and down, as these are not ideal for allergies or those who suffer from hay fever.
 The Asthma Foundation are a good resource and approve quality quilts & duvets that are suitable for those who are asthmatic.